 Stance Pile Up Feel360 bike socks

 Stance have a stylish collection of themed socks under their Feel360 bike range.
-Slither into these comfy medium thickness socks that are a blend of nylon (87 per cent), combed cotten (11 per cent) and elastane (2 per cent).
+Slither into these comfy medium thickness socks that are a blend of nylon (87-percent), combed cotton (11-percent) and elastane (2-percent).

 CHPT3 One More Lap 1.51 cycling socks

 These fashionable socks from Chpt.III have patterns that take inspiration from the data patterns of time, km/h, watts, distance and cadence.
-The socks have a footbed made from ceramic thread which makes the sock highly supportive and durable.
+Produced by Castelli, the footbed of the sock incorporates ceramic thread which adds support, durability and some antimicrobial properties too.

 Ratio Ribbons 20cm cycling socks

-Geometric light grey and white lines cover these socks by Ratio that maximise performance with an artful style – and for a friendly price.
-These ribbon design socks are made of polyamide (60 per cent), elastane (25 per cent) for fit and polyester (15 per cent) for added comfort and moisture wicking.
+Geometric light grey and white lines cover these socks by Ratio that maximize performance with an artful style, and for a friendly price.
+These ribbon design socks are made of polyamide (60 percent), elastane (25 percent) for fit and polyester (15 percent) for added comfort and moisture-wicking.

 Primal sharky cycling socks

-Get ready to snap up these killer socks that feature a shark with a moustache – because, why not?
-With a mix of cotton (70 per cent), polester (10 per cent) and the breathable waterproofing fabric polyurethane (20 per cent), these socks won’t chew up your feet but will provide a nice, tight fit.
+Get ready to snap up these killer socks that feature a shark with a mustache – because, why not?
+With a mix of cotton (70 percent), polyester (10 percent) and the breathable waterproofing fabric polyurethane (20 percent), these socks won’t chew up your feet but will provide a nice, tight fit.

 Prendas Renelf Retro Coolmax cycling socks